danvk/aoc2023/aoc2017/README.md

 I continue to be surprised by the differences between `const` and `var`.
 You need to make your iterators `var`.
 Also the error you get if you forget the `init()` on a hash map is very cryptic!

+Thanks to my Stack Overflow question I'm very, very close to having the line iterator function I want.
+Writing the type signature of these functions is quite difficult, but `@TypeOf` is pretty powerful.
+The final (hopefully?) issue I'm running into is that you need two statements to get rid of this `const` error: https://ziggit.dev/t/what-does-error-expected-type-t-found-const-t-mean-where-t-is-some-type/1320.
+But how do you do that in a comptime expression?

+Some background on why Zig wants you to factor out a local variable here: https://github.com/ziglang/zig/issues/12414 (it prevents use-after-free bugs).

+You can use a labelled block as an expression, but not a bare block.
+To "return" from a labelled loop, you use a `break` statement.

 Is there anything like C++'s pass by value copying?
 I guess not if Zig is all about "no secret copying".

 zls is surprisingly bad at reporting errors.
 For example calling `std.debug.print` with the wrong number of parameters is not reported as an error.